OfficeDev/office-js-docs-pr/docs/develop/localization.md

 ## Control localization from the manifest

 Every Office Add-in specifies a [DefaultLocale] element and a locale in its manifest.
 By default, the Office Add-in platform and Office host applications apply the values of the [Description], [DisplayName], [IconUrl], [HighResolutionIconUrl], and [SourceLocation] elements to all locales.
 You can optionally support specific values for specific locales, by specifying an [Override] child element for each additional locale, for any of these five elements.
-The value for the [DefaultLocale] element and for the **Locale** attribute of the [Overrride] element is specified according to [RFC 3066], "Tags for the Identification of Languages."
+The value for the [DefaultLocale] element and for the `Locale` attribute of the [Override] element is specified according to [RFC 3066], "Tags for the Identification of Languages."
 Table 1 describes the localizing support for these elements.

 **Table 1.
 Localization support**